A Supersymmetry Primer: Experimental signals for supersymmetry

+One should also be aware of interesting signals that can appear for particular ranges of parameters.
+Final state leptons appearing in the signals listed above might be predominantly tau, and so a significant fraction could be realized as hadronic $\tau$ jets.
+This is because most models based on lepton universality at the input scale predict that $\stilde \tau_1$ is lighter than the selectrons and smuons.
+Similarly, supersymmetric events may have a preference for bottom jets, sometimes through decays involving top quarks because $\stilde t_1$ is relatively light, and sometimes because $\stilde b_1$ is expected to be lighter than the squarks of the first two families, and sometimes for both reasons.
+In such cases, there will be at least four potentially $b$-taggable jets in each event.
+Other things being equal, the larger $\tan\beta$ is, the stronger the preference for hadronic $\tau$ and $b$ jets will be in supersymmetric events.

-After the evidence for the existence of supersymmetry is acquired, the LHC data can be used to measure sparticle masses by analyzing the kinematics of the decays.
+After evidence for the existence of supersymmetry is acquired, the LHC data can be used to extract sparticle masses by analyzing the kinematics of the decays.
 With a neutralino LSP always escaping the detector, there are no true invariant mass peaks possible.
 However, various combinations of masses can be measured using kinematic edges and other reconstruction techniques.
-For example, if the decay of the second-lightest neutralino occurs in two stages through a real slepton, $\stilde N_2 \rightarrow \ell \stilde \ell \rightarrow \ell^+\ell^-\stilde N_1$, then the resulting dilepton invariant mass distribution is as shown in fig.~\ref{fig:LHCendpoint}.
+For a particularly favorable possibility, suppose the decay of the second-lightest neutralino occurs in two stages through a real slepton, $\stilde N_2 \rightarrow \ell \stilde \ell \rightarrow \ell^+\ell^-\stilde N_1$.
+Then the resulting dilepton invariant mass distribution is as shown in fig.~\ref{fig:LHCendpoint}.

-It features a sharp edge, allowing a precision measurement of the corresponding combination of $\stilde N_2$, $\stilde \ell$, and $\stilde N_1$ masses \cite{LHCN2edge,LHCdileptonedge,ATLASTDR}.
+It features a sharp edge, allowing a precision measurement of the corresponding combination of $\stilde N_2$, $\stilde \ell$, and $\stilde N_1$ masses \cite{LHCN2edge,LHCdileptonedge,ATLASTDR}, cuts will distort the shape, especially on the low end.
 There are significant backgrounds to this analysis, for example coming from $t\overline t$ production.
-However, since the signal from $\stilde N_2$ has same-flavor leptons, while the background has contributions from different flavors.
+However, the signal from $\stilde N_2$ has same-flavor leptons, while the background has contributions from different flavors.
 Therefore the edge can be enhanced by plotting the combination $[e^+e^-] + [\mu^+\mu^-] - [e^+\mu^-] - [\mu^+e^-]$, subtracting the background.